-This hugely depends on the provider, individual business circumstances and more, so an exact estimation is impossible, but direct routing will almost always mean a much cheaper recurring price per user per month than Microsoft’s own Calling Plans, as it allows you to take advantage of cheaper call rates and user licenses.
+The cost of Direct Routing depends on the provider, individual business circumstances and needs, so an exact estimation is difficult to calculate.
+Direct Routing will almost always mean a much cheaper recurring price per user per month than Microsoft’s own Calling Plans, as it allows you to take advantage of cheaper call rates and user licenses.
 Gradwell helps you source everything you need for Direct Routing, including licenses, SBCs and SIP Trunks.

 How does the setup process work?

-This depends on the provider, but at Gradwell, this is broadly our approach.
-All of these steps are done under the watchful eye of our trained support and onboarding teams and require no in-house expertise on the customer’s side.
+This depends on the provider, but this is Gradwell’s approach.
+All of these steps are done under the eye of our trained support and onboarding teams and require no in-house expertise on the customer’s side.

 Number porting requested and new numbers ordered